dikshitcomp404/ncat_secure_chat/linux/readme.md

 --------------

 1\.
-Place nchat-host and nchat-client in a folder.
+Unzip and place linux-build-0.1 in a desired folder.

 2\.
-Make them executable: chmod +x nchat-host nchat-client
+Run `sh set-command.sh` or `bash set-command.sh` (this will make the scripts usable directly from the terminal as commands)

 3\.
-Run:
+Run to use:

 &nbsp;  ./nchat-host   # to host